APLNG Pipeline

 Local subcontractors were used wherever possible, typically for the construction of camps and laydowns.
 Local suppliers were also used extensively.

-For accomodation, camps were located so that drive times to and from the right-of-way were minimised.
-Four camps were constructed and two commercial camps used, with up to four camps in use at any one time.
-Purpose-built, 18-seater 4WD buses were used to transport crews to site each day.
-A combination of buses and commercial/charter aircrafts were used to transport personnel to Brisbane and other destinations on cycle break.
+For accommodation, camps were located so that drive times to and from the right-of-way were minimised.
+Four camps were constructed and two commercial camps were used, with up to four camps in use at any one time.
+Purpose-built, 18-seater 4WD buses were used to transport crews to the site each day.
+A combination of buses and commercial/charter aircraft were used to transport personnel to Brisbane and other destinations on cycle breaks.

 Environmental Management